ljk28/milestone-project-1/README.md

 # Rationale
 ## Purpose
-The puspose of creating this website is to ensure the family run buisness meets the needs of its current and potential customers.
+The puspose of creating this website is to ensure the family run business meets the needs of its current and potential customers.
 They want to very much be in the 21st century and utilizing technology is a great way to achieve this.
 Expanding from their current address to online orders enables them to reach a wider customer base.

 The users all have differing needs and wants.
 From fast turn-around for delivery to an easily accessible website to place orders.
 Alongside a dropdown menu option for the order page, the users are taken to a new page informing them of a successful order after they place one.

 The gallery images provide the users with a taste of the selection on offer and the menu makes navigation easy to use.
 From clearly defined sections to an easy to read font.
+Web safe fonts have been considered.

 This website has been made mobile friendly and scales up to accommodate larger screens.
 Being responsive to portrait and landscape orientations.

 The footer has much needed contact information from the location and address to the telephone number.
 This ensures that customers/users have a fall back option.

 ---